 - driving a van or buggy from building to building around the hospital or estate grounds.

-Depending on where you work in a hospital, you may have other duties including cleaning and tidying outside areas and gritting in cold weather.
+Depending on where they work in a hospital, Porters may have other duties, including cleaning and tidying outside areas and gritting in cold weather.

-Working as a portering manager, you would oversee portering services within a healthcare setting and manage a team of supervisors and porters to ensure an essential service is delivered around the clock to a high standard.
+Portering Managers oversee portering services within a healthcare setting and manage a team of Supervisors and Porters to ensure an essential service is delivered around the clock to a high standard.

-You would ensure that patients, materials and equipment are safely and appropriately managed.
+They also ensure that patients, materials, and equipment are safely and appropriately managed.